iistrate/Maximus/README.md

 # Xeon2D
-My first attempt at Unity3D.
+Playing with C#, and Unity3D.

+Sound/Graphics from opengameart.org